-The Winter is forgotten and we’re being rewarded by long, hot and humid summer days.
-By now you’re breaking in your footwear, so here is some foot care advice to keep your feet healthy, happy and injury free.
+The winter is forgotten and now we’re being rewarded by long, hot and humid summer days.
+By now you’re breaking in your footwear and maybe wearing sandals or bare feet more often.
+Here is some foot care advice to keep your feet healthy, happy and injury free.

 Blisters occur when feet get hot & sweaty, making socks stick to the feet.
 The sock and foot then rub against each other and the inside of the shoe.
 Fluid fills up a space between layers of skin to protect the area, like a small balloon.

 If a blister becomes infected, it will be very painful, swollen and possibly red.
 It is advisable to visit your foot specialist for a check-up.
-This is especially important for those with increased health risks, such as diabetes and poor circulation.
+Foot care is especially important for those with increased health risks, such as diabetes and poor circulation.

-Extra step: There are special blister cushions which can be purchased fro a local pharmacy that can be used as prevention in areas that are blister prone.
+Extra Tip: There are special blister cushions which can be purchased from a local pharmacy that can be used as prevention in areas that are blister prone.

 Don’t forget to apply sunscreen to the tops of your feet and toes.
 If your feet are exposed, they will get burned, and this makes wearing closed shoes painful and difficult thus even more potential for foot injuries.

-Have a safe and enjoyable summer and above all, keep those feet happy, injury free and healthy.
+Have a safe and enjoyable summer and above all, keep your feet happy, injury free and healthy.